stratapp-ai/stratapp-ai.github.io/_posts/2018-02-15-ceos-should-stop-thinking.md

   to strategy and strategy execution, compared to their executives, managers and teams.
   #stratapp tightens this process of evolving strategic choices.'
 slug: professor roger martin on what ceos should really be doing
+alt_text: What CEOs should really be doing by Professor Roger Martin

 ---
 ## Professor Roger Martin is a legend on strategy.